The following guide may be useful for anyone wanting to get the best from our website application and content.

-Our Media list player features a list of selectable media with:
+Our Media list player features a list of selectable media with a:

-- a link to the media's Cloud presence e.g. SoundCloud/YouTube
+- link to the media's Cloud presence e.g. SoundCloud/YouTube

-- a link to any post the media features in
+- link to any post the media features in

-- a visualisation taken from the sound - this can be turned off/on in the User Preferences
+- visualisation generated from the sound - this can be turned off/on in the User Preferences

 Within all non-correspondence posts, there are a standard set of views, navigable by selecting the view name above the post content.
 The default view will be the one best suited for the media.
 Standard Views are: